Chapter 6 Conveyance & Transportation Issues

-- Oral pseudoephedrine 30 minutes before flight departure, or a decongestant nasal spray, may alleviate symptoms.
+- Oral or nasal decongestants may alleviate symptoms.

-- Travelers with allergies should continue their regular allergy medication.
+- Travelers with allergies should continue their regular allergy medications.

 - Travelers should stay hydrated to help avoid irritation of nasal passages and pharynx and to promote better function of the eustachian tubes.